Skip to content

 • Sandbox execution — render the skill in a sandbox and observe tool calls

-• Human review — for skills with broad internal use
+• Human review — for broadly used skills

-Lock skills to specific, audited versions with immutable content hashes — never version ranges.
-Skills can mutate from safe to malicious after vetting ("rug pull").
-Pin at the hash, not the tag.
+Lock skills to audited versions with immutable content hashes — never version ranges.
+Skills can mutate from safe to malicious after vetting ("rug pull"), so pin at the hash, not the tag.

-SchemaPin provides ECDSA P-256 signatures with DNS-anchored trust and TOFU key pinning for skill schemas — the open-source equivalent of package signing.
+SchemaPin provides ECDSA P-256 signatures with DNS-anchored trust and TOFU key pinning for skill schemas — an open-source equivalent of package signing.

 Only 1.6% of adversarial payloads bypass all tested models simultaneously, and removing architectural guardrails amplifies one model's execution rate by 11.3× while leaving another unchanged (arxiv 2604.03081).
-Run skill execution through two independent models and require consensus on tool call patterns; defense layers interact asymmetrically, so test the specific combination before relying on it.
+Run skill execution through two independent models and require consensus on tool-call patterns; layers interact asymmetrically, so test the combination before relying on it.

 Run skill-loading agents with a dedicated user, scoped filesystem access, and deny-by-default network egress with an allowlisted domain set.
 See Blast Radius Containment and Dual-Boundary Sandboxing.